jiangjianshan/msvc-pkg/README.md

 # Contribution Guide

-msvc-pkg is an open-source project serving the community.
+mslibx is an open-source project serving the community.
 It has successfully built a wide variety of open-source libraries and continues to expand.
 The complete list of supported libraries can be viewed using the `mpt --list `command.
 We greatly appreciate your contributions.

 **Ways you can help:**
-*   [Submit an issue](https://github.com/jiangjianshan/msvc-pkg/issues) to report bugs or request features.
+*   [Submit an issue](https://github.com/jiangjianshan/mslibx/issues) to report bugs or request features.
 *   [Add a new library](#adding-a-new-library) or fix existing ones.

 ### Adding a New Library